Bulletproof coffee first hit the scenes in 2009 and since that time has experienced significant growth.

 Among these vitamins and minerals, we can see that the key essential nutrients in Bulletproof coffee are riboflavin and vitamin A. The vitamin A content comes from the ghee, while most of the other nutrients come from coffee.

-The drink also contains other vitamins and minerals including calcium, copper, iron, phosphorus, sodium, and zinc.
-However, these nutrients are only present in small concentrations, equal to less than 1% of the daily value.
+The drink also contains micronutrients including calcium, copper, iron, phosphorus, sodium, and zinc.
+However, these nutrients are only present in small concentrations.

-Key point: Aside from large amounts of fat, riboflavin, and vitamin A, there are limited further nutrients in Bulletproof coffee.
+Key point: Aside from large amounts of fat, riboflavin, and vitamin A, there is limited beneficial nutrient content in Bulletproof coffee.

-Bulletproof Coffee would not be popular if people experienced no perceived benefits.
+Bulletproof Coffee would not be popular if people perceived it to have no benefits.

-Specifically—and dependent on the overall dietary pattern—proponents replacing a typical breakfast with a cup of Bulletproof Coffee may see some degree of weight loss.
-While the company may claim their “high-quality” ingredients cause this, the more accurate reason would be reduced energy intake.
+Firstly, depending on the overall dietary pattern, proponents replacing a typical breakfast with a cup of Bulletproof Coffee may see some degree of weight loss.
+While the company may claim their “high-quality” ingredients cause this, the more accurate, scientifically valid reason would be reduced energy intake.

 Polyphenols are a class of phytonutrient, bioactive compounds found in plant foods (7, 8).

-Studies show that the polyphenols found in coffee could have several potential benefits, including a reduced risk of various chronic diseases (10, 11, 12).
+Although research is ongoing and further studies are necessary, studies indicate that specific polyphenols—like those found in coffee—could have several potential benefits, including a reduced risk of various chronic diseases (10, 11, 12, 13).

 Downsides of Bulletproof Coffee